-No changes in the valuation methodologies have been made during the period July 1, 2018 through June 30, 2020.
+No changes in the valuation methodologies have been made during the period July 1, 2019 through June 30, 2021.

 Endowment Funds - The Uniform Prudent Management Institutional Funds Act ("UPMIFA") was enacted in Tennessee effective July 1, 2007.
 The Not-for-Profit topic of the FASB ASC provides guidance on the net asset classification of donor-restricted endowment funds for a nonprofit organization that is subject to an enacted version of UPMIFA.
-It also requires disclosure of a description of the governing board's interpretation of the law that underlies the Organization's net asset classification of endowment assets for expenditures (its endowment spending policies), a description of the Organization's endowment investment policies, and additional disclosures not previously required.
+It also requires disclosure of a description of the governing board's interpretation of the law that underlies the Organization's net asset classification of donor-restricted endowment funds, a description of the Organization's policies for the appropriation of endowment assets for expenditures (its endowment spending policies), a description of the Organization's endowment investment policies, and additional disclosures not previously required.

-Subsequent Events - The Organization evaluated subsequent events through REPORT DATE, when these financial statements were available to be issued.
+Subsequent Events - The Organization evaluated subsequent events through January 14, 2022, when these financial statements were available to be issued.